 On March 1, 1815, President James Madison signed the act of Congress which chartered the College of Georgetown.
 In 1844 Congress approved its incorporation.
 During the years of the Civil War, Georgetown students fought for the North and South.
 Later the colors blue and gray were adopted by the College to signify the reunited nation and the sons of Georgetown who had served on both sides in its civil war.

-From its founding to the present day the graduates of Georgetown College have taken their places in the forefront of almost every human endeavor.
-They serve as educators, creators, public servants, and statesmen; they work in business, arts and entertainment, law, medicine, and research, shaping the world and serving their communities.
+From its founding to the present day the graduates of the College of Arts & Sciences have taken their places in the forefront of almost every human endeavor, as public servants and public leaders.
+Graduates of the College work in education, government, business, arts and entertainment, law, medicine, and research, shaping the world and serving their communities.

-The College provides a liberal education for young women and men who will be called to intellectual, moral, and professional leadership, and fosters in them a lifelong commitment to the quest for truth.
+The College provides a liberal education for young women and men who will be called to intellectual, moral, and professional leadership, and fosters in them a commitment to a lifelong quest for truth.

-The College offers the widest spectrum of courses at the undergraduate level, many of which are also integral to the curriculum of the other undergraduate schools at Georgetown.
+The College of Arts & Sciences offers the widest spectrum of courses at the undergraduate level, many of which are also integral to the curriculum of the other undergraduate schools at Georgetown.
 It also provides most of the faculty for the masters’ and Ph.D. programs.
-In recent years the College has added majors in African American Studies, Biological Physics, and Justice and Peace Studies, as well as minors in Creative Writing; Disability Studies; Korean; Persian; Philosophy and Bioethics; Religion, Ethics, and World Affairs; and Turkish.
+In recent years the College has added majors in African American Studies; Computer Science, Ethics, and Society; and Justice and Peace Studies, as well as minors in Korean; Medical Humanities; Persian; Religion, Ethics, and World Affairs; and Turkish.

-The College has embraced pedagogical innovation, including the integration of technology in the classroom, even as it remains committed to the residential educational experience and the work of formation.
+The College of Arts & Sciences has embraced pedagogical innovation, including the integration of technology in the classroom, while remaining committed to the residential educational experience and the work of formation.
 Emphasizing the strengths of the liberal arts—critical thinking, writing, and creative expression—across a broad spectrum of disciplines, the College prepares students for the twenty-first century by providing grounding in tradition and the most current research methods and knowledge.